 1. Open your GetBusy account (or create one).
 If you haven’t already started using GetBusy, you’ll need to create your account.
 You can use the 14 day free trial if you’re not ready to make a commitment, or open a subscription.
 It’s up to you.

 3. Set the required participants.
-The participants are listed at the top of the window, just below the drop-down type menu.
-Click on the plus symbol to add a participant: you can choose from linked GetBusy users, or invite participants via email.
-Once you’ve selected at least one participant, click the “Add [x]” button at the bottom-right.
-Note that only one of the participants can be assigned as the signer — the others are just kept in the loop.
+The participants who need to either sign or be kept in the loop are listed under the Signature task title.
+Click on the plus symbol to add a participant: you can choose from your existing GetBusy contacts list, or invite new participants via email.
+Once you’ve selected at least one participant, click the “Add [X]” button at the bottom-right.
+Or if it's just for yourself to sign, leave it with just yourself.

-4. Add the document that needs a signature.
-You can now click on the “+ Add a document (required)” option.
-You can add the required file via drag-and-drop, copy-and-paste, local browsing (when the file is on your computer), or online importing (when you have it stored in Google Drive or Dropbox).
-The maximum file size is 25mb.
+4. Add the PDF document that needs a signature.
+You can add the required file via direct drag-and-drop, copy-and-paste, local browsing (when the file is on your computer), or online importing (when you have it stored in Google Drive or Dropbox).
+The maximum file size is 200mb.

-4. Configure the document arrangement.
-Once you’ve uploaded the document, click the “Configure…” option on the right of the document listing.
-This will open the document in a view allowing you to add signature and text fields wherever you want them to go, dragging and dropping them from the navigation bar on the left.
+4. Prepare the document for signing.
+Once you’ve uploaded the document, click the “Prepare…” option on the right of the document listing to set who needs to sign the document, where and how.
+This will open the document in a view allowing you to add fields wherever you want them to go, dragging and dropping them from the navigation bar on the left.
 Insert an electronic signature field where appropriate.
-Note that you can click on the name appearing above the field to change the person signing, and it can be the sender (i.e. you).
-When you’re done, click the “Save & close” option at the top left.
+Note that you can click on the name appearing above each field to set who needs to sign or enter information, and it can even be the sender (i.e. you).
+Alternative choose 'Quick signing' if you don't require a drawn signature or extra information entered, and are happy for someone just to tick a box to agree to the contents.
+When you’re done setting up your document, click the “Save & close” option at the top left.

 5. Provide any additional information and create thread.
-Clicking on “+ Extra information” opens up an additional text field for further details. “+ Due date” allows you to set a deadline. “+ Team project” lets you link the signature request to a specific project. “+ Private tags” makes it simple to set a request as urgent (or use whatever other tags have been defined).
-With everything decided, you can click on “Create” at the bottom-right to complete the request.
+Add a message/comment, deadline date and any tags for organisation.
+With everything decided, you can click on “Create” at the bottom-right to complete creating the signing task/request.
 The selected participants (most importantly the person signing) will be notified via email and through the GetBusy dashboard.

 In short, electronic signatures confer all the advantages of traditional signatures while removing the inconvenience of having to physically ship or deliver documents.
 They’re perfectly adequate for legal purposes, so there’s no need to view them as inferior in any way.
 And in the event that there’s a lot of back-and-forth about the exact wording of a contract, with both parties trying to get as much as they can before committing, signing a digital document makes much more sense.